 - The Nebraska State Holocaust Commemoration is held each year in the Rotunda of the Nebraska State Capitol Building.
 Attended by a broad cross-section of the Lincoln community as well as various dignitaries and elected officials, the State Commemoration features music, poetry, a candle-lighting ceremony, and representatives from Lincoln’s synagogues.
-The next Nebraska State Holocaust Commemoration will take place on Sunday, April 23, 2017 at 3pm.
-Our legislative sponsor is Senator Tony Vargas of Omaha, and our guest speaker is Dr. Lana Obradovic from the Political Science Department at the University of Nebraska at Omaha.
-Dr. Obradovic came to Nebraska as a refugee from Bosnia.
+The next Nebraska State Holocaust Commemoration will take place on Sunday, April 15, 2018 at 3pm.

-- The Omaha Community Yom HaShoah Holocaust Commemoration is held each year, with the location rotating among Omaha's three synagogues.
+- The Omaha Community Holocaust Commemoration is held each year, with the location rotating among Omaha's three synagogues.
 Open to all, Yom HaShoah is marked by readings and music from the local clergy, a Keynote Speaker, a candle-lighting ceremony for Holocaust survivors, and a special program for Jewish teens.
-The next Omaha Community Holocaust Commemoration will take place on Wednesday, April 26, 2017 at 7pm at Beth Israel Synagogue.
-Our guest speaker will be Jeannie Smith.
+The next Omaha Community Holocaust Commemoration will take place on Wednesday, April 11, 2018 at 7pm at Beth El Synagogue.

 The objectives of the annual Holocaust Commemorations are two-fold: